 VR on iPhone Safari

 Virtual Reality (VR) works on mobile phones thanks to the data received from the gyroscope or accelerometer.
 This data provides information about the spatial orientation of the device and is used to track the head movement of the user.
-By combining a dynamic, fullscreen rendering of the photo with the orientation data, Kuula creates the VR effect.
+By combining a stereo fullscreen rendering of the panoramic image with the orientation data, Kuula creates the VR effect.

-This might be happening because, since iOS 12.2 (released on March 25th 2019), Apple requires users to opt-in for Motion & Orientation Access first.
+In iOS 12.2 released on March 2019, Apple introduced an opt-in for Motion & Orientation Access.
 Before you can enjoy VR on your iPhone, you need to make sure this feature is activated.
 Fortunately, it's quick and simple!

 You can do that by opening the Settings app and accessing the Safari panel from the list.
 Inside the Safari settings panel, enable the Motion & Orientation Access checkbox:

 On version of iOS older than 12, there is no need for any special action to enable the gyroscope controls.
 It should just work by default.

 Safari on the iPhone lacks another key function for a great VR experience: full screen mode.
 When browsing a tour in VR you do not want to have any system user interface, such as the top browser address bar.
 Kuula team implemented some workarounds to make that work, but sometimes you'll need to take an extra step.

 After entering fullscreen or VR mode and rotating your device to landscape mode on an iPhone, the image may sometimes appear misplaced and unwanted UI elements may be present on screen.
 Here are a couple of tips on how to deal with those issues.

 Rotate to portrait and back